gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/reenable.md

     task branch that is not mirrored, and then merging changes into a mirrored branch.

+> **Note:** Your GitSwarm user account must either be an admin account, or
+> you must have at least master-level permissions for the project on which
+> you are attempting to enable mirroring.

 ### How to re-enable Helix Mirroring:

 1.  **Visit the project's settings page.**